Brandon10x15/DayZ-Modding/Spawning Objects.md

 Once you've got your XYZ coordinates, you can also get the RPY (Roll, Pitch, Yaw) using the same editor, if you want to rotate your objects.

-Here is a basic example on how to configure your JSON objects file.
+Here is a basic example on how to configure your json objects file.
 ```json
 {
     "Objects": [